 The Internal Capital Adequacy Assessment Process (ICAAP) encompasses capital planning for a four-year time horizon, assessment of material risks and the relationship between risk and capital.
 The capital management framework is complemented by the risk management framework, which covers the policies, processes, methodologies and frameworks established for the management of material risks.
 Stress testing, which is a key aspect of the ICAAP and the risk management framework, provides an insight on the impact of extreme but plausible scenarios on the Bank’s risk profile and capital position.

 Several independent groups and sub-groups have been constituted to facilitate independent evaluation, monitoring and reporting of risks.
 These groups function independently of the business groups.

 The Risk Management Group is further organised into the Credit Risk Management Group, Market Risk Management Group, Operational Risk Management Group and Information Security Group.

-The Internal Audit Group provides independent assurance that the aforesaid independent groups monitoring the risks in the Bank, are operating in line with policies, regulations and internal standards defined for management of the various risks in the Bank.
+The Internal Audit Group, being the third line of defence, provides independent assurance that the independent groups monitoring the risks in the Bank, are operating in line with policies, regulations and internal standards defined for management of the various risks in the Bank.

 The Risk Management Group reports to the Risk Committee of the Board of Directors.
 The Compliance Group and the Internal Audit Group report to the Audit Committee of the Board of Directors.
-The Risk Management, Compliance and Internal Audit Groups have administrative reporting to the President - Corporate Centre.
+The Risk Management, Compliance and Internal Audit Groups have administrative reporting to the Executive Director - Corporate Centre.